Marblehead Light (Ohio): Marblehead Lighthouse State Park

 The lighthouse is now part of the 9 acre Marblehead Lighthouse State Park.
-The park features picnic tables and offers views of Lake Erie, Sandusky Bay, Kelleys Island and South Bass Island.
+The park features picnic tables and offers views of Lake Erie, Sandusky Bay, Kelleys Island, and South Bass Island.
 The Marblehead Lighthouse Historical Society operates the Marblehead Lighthouse Museum in the old keeper's house.
-Exhibits include the lighthouse, a Fresnel lens, ice harvesting, ice fishing, local maritime industry, ships, replica Lifesaving Station, local fossils and shipwrecks.
+Exhibits include the lighthouse, a Fresnel lens, ice harvesting, ice fishing, the local maritime industry, ships, a replica Lifesaving Station, local fossils, and shipwrecks.

 Visitors can take tours of the lighthouse tower in the summer.
 The museum is open when tours are available.

 In May 2010, the band Owl City featured this lighthouse in their music video for their hit single "Vanilla Twilight".

 In 2016, a replica of the 1876 U.S. Lifesaving Station was built on the State Park property.
-The lifesaving station museum is located near the Lighthouse on the State Park Property and features a variety of exhibits and an authentically restored 27-foot Coast Guard rescue boat complete with launching railway.
+The lifesaving station museum is located near the Lighthouse on the State Park Property and features a variety of exhibits and an authentically restored 27-foot Coast Guard rescue boat complete with a launching railway.